Inspect your query pipeline and rules

 Query pipeline featured result rules let you display content at the top of the results list when specific conditions are met.

-If a query pipeline contains featured result rules, we recommend that you review its configuration and test several entries in a search interface to ensure that the rules work as expected.
+If a query pipeline contains featured result rules, review its configuration and test several entries in a search interface to ensure that the rules work as expected.

 Review featured result rules configuration